IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2019-02-02-machine-translation.md

 github_username: 'tanmai-h'
 ---

->"How does Google translate work?"
->"How do Alexa and Siri know what and when to respond to your queries?"
+> "How does Google translate work?
+How do Alexa and Siri know what and when to respond to your queries?"

 # What does Machine Translation mean?